25prabhu10/notes/docs/Concepts/AWS/AWS_API_Gateway.md

 - Metrics are by stage, Possibility to enable detailed metrics
 - **CacheHitCount** & **CacheMissCount**: efficiency of the cache
-- **Count**: The total number API requests in a given period.
+- **Count**: The total number API requests in a given period
-- **IntegrationLatency**: The time between when API Gateway relays a request to the backend and when it receives a response from the backend.
+- **IntegrationLatency**: The time between when API Gateway relays a request to the backend and when it receives a response from the backend
 - **Latency**: The time between when API Gateway receives a request from a client and when it returns a response to the client.
-The latency includes the integration latency and other API Gateway overhead.
+The latency includes the integration latency and other API Gateway overhead
 - **4XXError** (client-side) & **5XXError** (server-side)

 ## API Gateway Throttling